What is the Design Action Program about?

 Place a brief account on your website, or allow RMIT to share your insights on the RMIT website.

-Participate in the Design Action Program bi-annual forum to share the experience with students and other hosts.
+Participate in any Design Action Program forums put on at RMIT to share the experience with students and other hosts.